apache/nuttx/README.txt

           kconfig-mconf Kconfig

-         There is a Windows bacht file at tools/kconfig.bat that automates these steps:
+         There is a Windows batch file at tools/kconfig.bat that automates these steps:

          tools/kconfig menuconfig